YiChuLin/PredictWords/README.md

 # PredictWords
-Uses LSTM network to learn to generate vocabulary-like words
+This iPython notebook implements a recurrent neural network to learn to generate vocabulary-like words.